ZANELE MUHOLI AND JANE GILES ARE AWARDED AT THE KRASZNA-KRAUSZ BOOK AWARDS 2019

 The press release with further information about the long and shortlisted titles, comments from the judges, and details of this year’s awards can be viewed here.

-From the total submissions, a long list of ten books will be selected in both categories by the judges.
-This will then be reduced to shortlists of three, from which two final winning publications will be chosen.
+From the total submissions, a long list of ten books are selected in both categories by the judges.
+This was then reduced to shortlists of three, from which two final winning publications were chosen.
 Each winning book will receive a £5,000 cash prize.

-The ten longlisted and three shortlisted titles in each category, along with a selection of books from our Fellowship in Photography honouree, will be announced in March and will be displayed on the Kraszna-Krausz stand at Photo London 2019.
+The ten longlisted and three shortlisted titles in each category, along with a selection of books from Susan Meiselas, the recipient of the 2019 Fellowship in Photography are currently displayed on the Kraszna-Krausz stand at Photo London.

 16 – 19 May 2019